 Planners are all over the place.
 It feels like every blogger and their friends are coming up with planners to sell.
 There’s something out there for everyone.

 If you’re just looking for a generic planner/journaling experience, look into Bullet Journaling.

-Towards the end of October, I’ll be publishing a post on how I use the Bullet Journal in my weird life, and how you can make it work for you (if you so choose).
+I wrote a post on how I use the Bullet Journal, and how you can make it work for you (if you so choose).

 Bullet journaling is one of the most flexible forms of journaling and the only limit to what you can do is your imagination.
-Pinterest is full of great ideas for bullet journaling, and I have pinned several on my Organization Board.
+Pinterest is full of great ideas for bullet journaling, and I have pinned several on my aptly-named Bullet Journaling board!

 Some other planners I’ve come across include Ruth Soukup’s Living Well Planner, which actually sounds pretty amazing and something I want to try in the future just to see how it could work for me.

 Other planners don’t focus specifically on helping you slay your goals.
 For a planner purely designed to get you accomplishing the things you want to accomplish on a yearly scale, the Slay Your Goals Planner is your best bet.